By John Turney

 Pete Banaszak and McCauley are so very close in 1977 but we will go with Banaszak as First-team and McCauley Second-team.
 Banaszak carried the ball 14 too many times in 1976 or he would have been the Second-team layer rather than McKinnis.
 Additionally, in 1975 Banaszak carried the ball a lot due to injuries to other fullbacks so he got "

-minutes" that season but he proved his worth totalling 16 rushing touchdowns. starters
+minutes" that season but he proved his worth totaling 16 rushing touchdowns but had too many carriers to qualify as a specialist. starters

 In 1978 the First-team All-Pro short yardage specialist is Hank Bauer and the backup All-Pro is McCauley.
 Bauer's eight rushing touchdowns put him over the top.